iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/grantAccess.md

 _default_: `1`

-Allows optionally restricting the number of times the protected data may be processed and used.
+Allows restricting the number of times the protected data may be processed and used.

 ```js
 const grantedAccess = await dataProtector.grantAccess({